Australia–New Zealand sports rivalries: Soccer

 From 1966 to the end of 2005 the two countries competed in the Oceania Football Confederation and a New Zealand club side has played against Australian clubs in the professional soccer A-League since 2005–06.
 Their national youth teams competed in the OFC U-20 Championship between 1978 and 2001.
 A first match between the Matildas and Football Ferns female teams occurred in 1975.
 The women's teams competed for the Oceania Cup seven times between 1983 and 2003.

+Between 1922 and 1954, and since 2023, the teams compete in the Soccer Ashes.

 Other sports

 Australasian Championships in tennis commenced in 1905, later becoming the Australian Open.
 Between 1905 and 1915 the two nations combined their best players to compete in the Davis Cup, winning in all of 1907, 1908, 1909, 1911 and 1914.

 The introduction of Australian rules football in New Zealand occurred around 1868 and maintained some cultural significance there until 1914 and then from the 1974 restarting of senior competition in three of its major cities.
 In 1890 an Australasian Football Council was formed including delegates from New Zealand and in 1908 New Zealand defeated both New South Wales and Queensland at the Jubilee Australasian Football Carnival.
 In 1961, the Melbourne Football Club toured New Zealand during its off season, becoming the first VFL/AFL club to do so.
 The New Zealand Falcons have represented their country in the sport since 1995 and the New Zealand AFL has existed since 1997.
 No international AFL exhibition matches have been played in New Zealand since 2001.
 AFL matches have been broadcast live into New Zealand since 2006 and there is regular coverage of AFL matches in The New Zealand Herald.
 Women's AFL in New Zealand found its first expression through a match convened by the Canterbury AFL in 2006.

 The Inter Dominion harness racing competition has been contested since 1936 at venues in both countries.

 The Tasman Series of motor races across Australia and New Zealand was held from 1964 to 1975 and from 2001, the V8 Supercar Round at Pukekohe and subsequently the Hamilton 400 has been promoted as the New Zealand leg of the V8 Supercars category of touring car racing otherwise predominantly contested in Australia.

 At ISF Women's World Championships from 1965 and in softball at the Summer Olympics – except the Championships of 1978, 1982, 1986 and 1990 – Australia can be seen to have consistently distinguished itself ahead of New Zealand.
 The Black Sox men's team won the inaugural Commonwealth Championships over Australia and other nations in 2006 and have otherwise outperformed Australia in world championships.